a-schneider-fmi/balloon-operator/README.md

 * To determine border crossings, the
   [World Borders Dataset](https://www.arcgis.com/home/item.html?id=3ec5344a891243b39b7b881acd70f659)
   needs to be available.
-The `WORLD_BORDERS_FILE` environment variable should point to the location of the file `WorldBorders.shp`.
+The `WORLD_BORDERS_FILE` environment variable should point to the location of the file `WorldBorders.shp` The files `WorldBorders.dbf` and `WorldBorders.shx` are also needed.

 ## Graphical user interface